 The story behind writing the story

-I wrote a travel story on Scotland and the Outlander effect published online via New Zealand’s Fairfax stuff.co.nz
+Earlier this year, I wrote a travel story on Scotland and the Outlander effect which was published online via New Zealand’s Fairfax stuff.co.nz

-Earlier in the year a close friend presented me with a birthday present.
-“I know you’ll love this,” she said with a knowing smile handing over a wrapped gift.
-Before you let your imagination go elsewhere, the gift was a DVD set – the first eight episodes of Season 1 Outlander.
-A long time ago (two decades actually) the same friend leant me her copy of the book “Cross Stitch.”
-This was the first in the series of eight novels by American author Diana Gabaldon.
+So to explain why I wrote the story.
+Go back to April when I celebrated one of those milestone birthdays, many of us would prefer to forget.
+One of my besties presented me with a birthday present, saying “I know you’ll love this.”
+With a knowing smile she handed me a small, wrapped gift.
+Before your imagination goes elsewhere, the gift was a DVD set, the first eight episodes of Season 1 Outlander.
+A long time ago (two decades actually) the same friend leant me her copy of the book “Cross Stitch,” the first in the series of eight novels by American author Diana Gabaldon.
 (The book has since been renamed Outlander.)
-I enjoyed the book so much, I read the next two books in the Outlander series.
+I enjoyed the book so much, I went on and read the next two books in the series.
 I hope to read the next five sometime in the future when time permits.
 (Have you seen how many pages are in The Fiery Cross?)

-Diana Gabaldon’s fans have imagined their own personal versions of the various fictitious characters particularly the two mainstays of the books, Jamie and Claire.
-To transfer these fictional characters into human form for TV was always going to be a daunting task.
-And then to capture the essence of some very complicated story lines into one hour TV episodes – a monumental challenge for script writers, directors and producers.
-For that reason I had no high expectations for the TV series.
-But after watching the first episode, I was hooked.
+Fans of Diana Gabaldon’s books have imagined their own personal versions of how the various fictitious characters will look.
+The beauty of imagination is no two readers will have the same body image for the various characters – we all know who our own Jamie and Claire looks like.
+To then transfer these fictional two dimensional characters into human form for TV was always going to be a daunting task.
+And one that would be debated over by the millions of Gabaldon fans, when actors were chosen.
+To then capture the essence of some very complicated story lines into one hour TV episodes, created a monumental challenge for script writers, directors and producers.
+Considering all those challenges, I purposely refrained from having high expectations for the TV series.
+But after watching episode one, I was hooked.

 Scotland is centre stage in the series

 Ronald D. Moore – the executive producer known for his work on Star Trek: The Next Generation and Star Trek: Deep Space Nine is the man responsible for bringing Outlander to television.
-Moore knew it wast important to film the series in Scotland – the scenery and historic buildings integral characters in the show.
-Author of the Outlander series of books, Diana Gabaldon is pleased series 1 was filmed in Scotland.
-“Ron (Moore, the producer) said from the beginning when he realised we could film in Scotland – what he and I both wanted – that it must be as much a character in the show as any of the actual cast members, and it certainly is.
-It’s just spectacular,” said Gabaldon.
+Moore knew how important it was to film the series in Scotland, the scenery and historic architecture integral characters in the show.
+Author of the Outlander series of books, Diana Gabaldon is reportedly happy series 1 was filmed in Scotland.
+“Ron (Moore, the producer) said from the beginning when he realised we could film in Scotland – what he and I both wanted – that it must be as much a character in the show as any of the actual cast members, and it certainly is, it’s just spectacular,” said Gabaldon.

 Outlander Fans speak out

-Once I’d watched the first series, I searched social media to find out what others thought about the Outlander TV series.
-I discovered a world wide fan base.
-Their passion for anything Outlander was evident.
-Fans who’ve been captivated by the books, which have been in circulation for over 20 years, are experiencing a new fever created by the release of the TV series.
-And those who’ve enjoyed the TV series are now starting to read the books.
-It seems the the power of TV has also created a renewed interest in tourism to Scotland.
+After watching the first series, I turned to social media to determine what others thought about the Outlander TV series.
+I discovered a massive fan base in social media land – a phenomenal world-wide passion for anything Outlander.
+But what’s also neat is fans, who’ve been captivated by the books, in circulation for over 20 years, are experiencing a new fever, created by the release of the TV series.
+And viewers of the TV series are now reading the books.
+And yet another spin-off with the TV series, has been a renewed interest in tourism to Scotland.

-How can you not love the show?
-The quality of production, detailed sets, gourmet costumes, dramatic scenery and the wonderfully cast talented bunch of actors playing the fictional characters with award deserving displays.
-Yes I admit I’m a devoted Outlander fan.
-So not apologising, there will be more Outlander posts to follow – watch this blog!
+What’s not to love about the show?
+The quality of production, detailed sets, gourmet and painstakingly accurate costumes, dramatic scenery and the wonderfully talented bunch of actors playing the fictional characters with oscar winning performances – all work to produce a series deserving of accolades.
+Yes it’s obvious, I’m a keen Outlander fan (not apologising,) There will be more Outlander posts to follow – watch this blog!

 Outlander updates from Starz